kalycoding/cowry-rise/README.md

-# cowry-rise
+# cowry-wise
-CowryRise Simple API using fastapi
+CowryWise Simple API using fastapi

 to run